How Did Tom Robinson Die

 Tom Robinson, a Black man, is falsely accused of raping Mayella Ewell, a poor white woman, in the fictional town of Maycomb, Alabama.
 Despite overwhelming evidence suggesting his innocence—including the fact that Mayella’s injuries are inconsistent with someone of Tom’s physical stature—the all-white jury convicts him.
 This miscarriage of justice reflects the entrenched racism of the time, where the color of one’s skin often outweighs the truth.

 After being sentenced to imprisonment, Tom is awaiting transport to the courthouse when the attack occurs.
-On the flip side, it becomes evident that the deputy intentionally allowed Ewell to attack Tom, knowing that Tom would likely be killed in the process.
-Here's the thing — while the courthouse is filled with townspeople, Bob Ewell—the father of the accuser—storms into the building and attacks Tom.
+While the courthouse is filled with townspeople, Bob Ewell—the father of the accuser—storms into the building and attacks Tom.
+Even so, in the chaos, Tom attempts to protect Scout Finch, the young daughter of Atticus Finch (his court-appointed lawyer), from Ewell’s rage.
+And during the struggle, Tom is shot by Sheriff’s Deputy Heck Tate.
+Even so, it becomes evident that the deputy intentionally allowed Ewell to attack Tom, knowing that Tom would likely be killed in the process.
 Officially, the story is that Tom accidentally shot himself while trying to draw his gun.
-Day to day, in the chaos, Tom attempts to protect Scout Finch, the young daughter of Atticus Finch (his court-appointed lawyer), from Ewell’s rage.
-During the struggle, Tom is shot by Sheriff’s Deputy Heck Tate.
 This cover-up underscores the complicity of law enforcement in maintaining racial hierarchies and protecting white supremacists.

 Step-by-Step or Concept Breakdown